hapifhir/playground-basic-test-app/README.md

-# HAPI FHIR Playground: Basic Test App
+# Smile CDR Coding Test

-This project is a skeleton project for querying data from the [HAPI FHIR public test server](http://hapi.fhir.org/baseR4)
+This project is a skeleton project for querying data from the [Smile CDR Test Server](https://try.smilecdr.com/baseR4/Patient)

 ### Getting Started: